EricAgyemang/IT432StreamHeartRateData/README.md

 We configure the Raspberry Pi by going through the following steps.
   * Booth the Raspberry Pi.
   * Select **Raspbian** for the desired operating system.
-  * Make certain your desire language is correct and click on install (Hard drive icon on the upper left portion of the window).
+  * Make certain your desired language is correct and click on install (Hard drive icon on the upper left portion of the window).
   * Click on the **wifi icon** at the top right of the screen.
   * Select a **network**.
-If it is a secured network, enter the password(pre shared key).
+If it is a secured network, enter the password(pre-shared key).
-  * Click on the **raspberry icon** on top left of the screen.
+  * Click on the **raspberry icon** on the top left of the screen.
   * Select **Preferences** and the **Raspberry Pi Configuration**.
   * From the interface tab, enable **I2C** and **SSH**.
   * From the Localisation tab, set the **Locale** and **Timezone**.